Text by CLOT Magazine

 Jason Sharp is a saxophonist and electroacoustic composer whose increasing focus on solo work since 2015 has yielded a unique corpus of music that fuses technology and the human body.
 Sharp blends a mastery of extended saxophone technique with customized microphones and electronics that translate his horn, breath and physical pulse into an array of triggers, samples and modular synthesis – resulting in formidable, visceral, highly evocative, and unfailingly musical works of electroacoustic biofeedback.

-The Montréal artist is presenting his third album on Constellation, The Turning Centre Of A Still World in the form of a full visual album, made by Montréal-based experimental filmmaker Guillaume Vallée.
-Ornately abstract textural imagery forged from hand-processed and hand-painted Super8 film painstakingly edited by Vallée allows Sharp’s masterful and mesmerizing new music to occupy center stage while unfolding it into a sublime optical dimension.
+The Montréal artist is presenting his third album on Constellation, The Turning Centre Of A Still World, as a full visual album by Montréal-based experimental filmmaker Guillaume Vallée.
+Ornately abstract textural imagery forged from hand-processed and hand-painted Super8 film painstakingly edited by Vallée allows Sharp’s masterful and mesmerizing new music to occupy centre stage while unfolding it into a sublime optical dimension.
 Vallée’s films will also be projected in upcoming live concerts via software that interacts with Sharp’s performance, altering and recombining the footage differently every time.

-Using saxophones, foot-controlled bass pedals and his own pulse – patched through a heart monitor routed to variegated signal paths that trigger modular synthesizers and samplers – Sharp paints with organic waves of glistening synthesis, pink noise and digitalia on The Turning Centre Of A Still World.
-Melodic strokes and harmonic shapes ripple and crest across ever-shifting seas, through an inclement cycle from dawn to dusk.
+Using saxophones, foot-controlled bass pedals and his pulse – patched through a heart monitor routed to variegated signal paths that trigger modular synthesizers and samplers – Sharp paints with organic waves of glistening synthesis, pink noise and digitalia on The Turning Centre Of A Still World.
+Melodic strokes and harmonic shapes ripple and crest across ever-shifting seas through a rugged cycle from dawn to dusk.